RishikeshGawali/Machine_Learning/README.md

 # Machine_Learning

 This repository contains Machine Learning programs written in Python.
 The programs are provided in two formats: **Jupyter Notebook (.ipynb)** for interactive learning and **Python (.py)** files for direct execution.
-The repository is organized so that notebook files and Python scripts are stored in separate folders for better clarity and ease of use.
+The repository is organized so that notebook files and Python codes are stored in separate folders for better clarity and ease of use.

 ## Features

 - Machine Learning programs in `.ipynb` and `.py` formats
-- Separate folders for notebooks and Python scripts
+- Separate folders for notebooks and Python programs
 - Covers basic to intermediate Machine Learning concepts
 - Useful for learning, practice, and academic purposes

 ## Prerequisites

-- Python 3.x
+- Python 3
 - Jupyter Notebook
 - NumPy
 - Pandas